SofaKingCool/Webradio-API/README.md

 # Webradio-API
-A multi-service orientied search and streaming API for your Multi Theft Auto server
+A minimal multi-service orientied search and streaming API for your Multi Theft Auto server

 ## Getting Started
 ### Prerequisites
 You need a web server like *nginx* or *apache* with PHP.
-The web server should serve content from the `public` directory and not anywhere else to reduce the attack space to a minimum.
-Due to the early stages of the project you are forced to use `>= PHP 7` because the code uses e.g. the *null coalesce* operator, which was introduced in PHP 7.
+The web server should serve content from the `public` directory and not anywhere else to reduce the attack margin to a minimum.
+Due to the early stages of the project you are forced to use `>= PHP 7` because the code uses e.g. the *null coalesce* operator, which was first introduced in PHP 7.

 ### Installing
 Clone the repository to your disk, copy the `config.example.php` file as `config.php` in the *root*-directory and open it in an editor of your choice.